-However, when I analyzed the text with Prowritingaid, some flaws became apparent.
+However, when I analyzed the text, some flaws became apparent.

-The simple conclusion is that the text is just not friendly or easy to read, and it lacks the human touch.
+The simple conclusion is that the text is not friendly or easy to read and lacks the human touch.

-I also did a Grammarly check of the text.
+I also did a grammar check of the text.

 The text was 174 words, and there were thirteen critical errors.